kytosai/interspace-web/README.md

   - Repo mock api: https://github.com/kytosai/interspace-api
   - Mock api live: https://interspace-api.kytosai.com

 - Regarding this test project in my experience this is a website that will have a complex and highly customizable interface, so I have decided not to use any UI framework.
-Also because time is limited and some information about UI/UX is not complete, I have tried to complete the project as much as possible.
+Also because time is limited and some information about UI/UX is not complete (responsive UI for some components on mobile, breakpoint, font-size/line-height standard,...etc), I have tried to complete the project as much as possible.
 However, there will be a lot of things that are not good, I hope if I can continue to participate in the technical interview, I will have the opportunity to present and answer your any questions about this project.
   - For example: some components have not been optimized for reuse by me (button...).

 - Because for the convenience of website demo, I would like to put the source code on my personal repo to deploy on vercel.
 In addition, I have put a version on the `dev` branch in the repository containing the main requirement.